-- if the business of an entity predominantly consists of insurance business and the entity is not a subsidiary of another entity in the banking group whose business predominantly consists of insurance business, the amount of the insurance business to sum is the total consolidated assets of the group headed by the entity; and - (b) if the entity conducts insurance business and its business does not predominantly consist of insurance business and the entity is not a subsidiary of another entity in the banking group whose business predominantly consists of insurance business, the amount of the insurance business to sum is the total liabilities relating to the entity's insurance business plus the equity retained by the entity to meet the solvency or financial soundness needs of its insurance business.
+- if the business of an entity predominantly consists of insurance business and the entity is not a subsidiary of another entity in the banking group whose business predominantly consists of insurance business, the amount of the insurance business to sum is the total consolidated assets of the group headed by the entity; and - (b) If the entity conducts insurance business and its business does not predominantly consist of insurance business and the entity is not a subsidiary of another entity in the banking group whose business predominantly consists of insurance business, the amount of the insurance business to sum is the total liabilities relating to the entity's insurance business plus the equity retained by the entity to meet the solvency or financial soundness needs of its insurance business.

-In determining the total amount of the banking group's insurance businessinsurance business means the undertaking or assumption of liability as an insurer under a contract of insurance:
+in determining the total amount of the banking group's insurance businessinsurance business means the undertaking or assumption of liability as an insurer under a contract of insurance insurer and "contract of insurance" have the same meaning as provided in sections 6 and 7 of the insurance (Prudential Supervision) Art 2010.

-- all amounts must relate to on balance sheet items only, and must comply with generally accepted accounting practice; and - (b) if products or assets of which an insurance business is comprised also contain a non-insurance component, the whole of such products or assets must be considered part of the insurance business.
+- (a) all amounts must relate to on balance sheet items only, and must comply with generally accepted accounting practice; and - (b) If products or assets of which an insurance business is comprised also contain a non-insurance component, the whole of such products or assets must be considered part of the insurance business.